-Today, I have a guest post from The Marcus Garrett.
+Today, I have a guest post from Marcus Garrett.
 Enjoy

 To understand what works, it’s helpful to know what fails.
-Here are some popular passive income streams you often see recommended online that actually fail more often than they succeed.
-Let’s start with the first passive income tips that fail
+Here are some popular passive income streams recommended online that fail more often than they succeed.
+Let’s start with the first passive income tips that fail.

 Popular Side Hustle Fail #1: Multi-Level Marketing (MLM)

-Like the road to hell, most MLMs start off with the best of intentions.
+Like the road to hell, most MLMs start with the best intentions.
 I once sold knives door-to-door for one popular MLM company.
 Please don’t question my authority on trying MLM schemes, scams, and sou sous.
-Be careful, as our collective financial struggles increase due to the pandemic, stock market, or economy, financial opportunists will arrive across the internet like a plague of locusts carried on a desert wind!
+Be careful; as our financial struggles increase due to the pandemic, stock market, or economy, financial opportunists will arrive across the internet like a plague of locusts carried on a desert wind!

 To be clear, MLMs work if you’re the first person in line.
 Statistically, MLMs leave only the first person wealthy.
 When it comes to MLMs, an easy mantra to remember is: the first one gets the bag.
 The last one gets left holding the bag.

 Popular Side Hustle Fail #2: Blog Writer

 Let me explain!